-It’s important to note that a curvature to the penis is normal.
-A normal curvature of less than 30 degrees is common and completely OK.
+It’s important to note that curvature of the penis is normal.
+Normal curvature of fewer than 30 degrees is common and completely OK.

-Peyronie’s disease can cause erectile dysfunction which can in turn lead to premature ejaculation.
+Peyronie’s disease can cause erectile dysfunction, which can, in turn, lead to premature ejaculation.
 This usually happens when men with ED rush to penetrate when they finally get an erection.
-Rushing penetration makes them ejaculate early, and over time this becomes a fixed habit.
+Rushing penetration makes them ejaculate early; over time this becomes a fixed habit.

-Premature ejaculation can be caused or by a number of reasons:
+Premature ejaculation can be caused by a number of reasons:

-- A learning behavioral problem (When a man accidently “trains” himself to ejaculate early during masturbation)
+- A behavioral learning problem (When a man accidentally “trains” himself to ejaculate early during masturbation)

 - Sexual Performance anxiety

 - General stress or depression

 Most cases of premature ejaculation can be cured or significantly improved.